-HARASSMENT POLICY OF MANSFIELD COLLEGE OXFORD
+HARASSMENT POLICY

 Adopted by Governing Body on 7 June 2023, to include JCR suggestions on consultation draft, and subsequently updated with current sources of advice on 22 November 2023.
+This policy was re-amended on 12 February 2025 to change the definition of Harassment to be in line with the OfS definition.